particle-iot/docs/src/content/firmware/tracker-edge/monitor-edge-firmware.md

   - Run **Particle: Configure Workspace for Device**, select version 3.3.0, or later, Tracker, and your device.
   - Run **Particle: Compile and Flash**.

-Now that you have a mirror, you're free to do things like update main.cpp and even edit the other Tracker source as desired.
+Now that you have a mirror, you're free to do things like update main.cpp and even edit the other Monitor Edge source as desired.
 When you **Stage**, **Commit** and **Push**, the changes will be saved to your own GitHub private repository only.

 ```bash
 cd mon-test1
 git remote add official https://github.com/particle-iot/monitor-edge.git
 ```

 Link the two repositories.
-This makes it possible to merge changes from the official version later on, when new versions of Tracker Edge are released.
+This makes it possible to merge changes from the official version later on, when new versions of Monitor Edge are released.
 This merge is smart, so it won't overwrite your changes if there are no conflicts, but if both you and Particle changed the same lines of source, this may be flagged as a conflict and you will need to manually figure out which to keep.
 You only need to run this command once.

 ```
 cd mon-test1
 git pull official develop
 ```

 This is how to merge updates from the official repository into yours.
-When a new version of Tracker Edge is released, you run a command to pull the changes from that release into your repository.
+When a new version of Monitor Edge is released, you run a command to pull the changes from that release into your repository.
 You then resolve any conflicts and then push the changes to your repository.
 The steps are:

 - **Pull** the changes from the official repository
 - Resolve any conflicts